Adrianjewell91/study_progress/README.md

 ## 1/26

 I had a chance to go through some Code from a hack-a-thom competitor.
 They built a blockchain from scratch in Python.
 It was cool to read.
 They implemented a simple proof-of-word hash algorithm.
 Very interesting.
-It basically runs a hashing function until the first 5 digits come out 0000, takes about 20 seconds.
+It basically runs a hashing function, incrementally adding bits to the thing being hashed, until the first 5 digits come out 0000, takes about 20 seconds.
 THey also attempted a merkle root tracker, which didn't really do the job because it they just kept a single hash of all the transations, rather than build a tree data structure (tisk tisk).
 Still very intersting to read.

 ## 1/25